edgeworx/docs/README.md

 single sentence, ending with a period (`.`).

 Note that the values of `title`, `linkTitle` and `description` should be enclosed in double quotes.

+If `draft` is `true`, the content will be visible on `local` and `staging` builds, but not on `prod`.

+If `beta` is true, a notice is displayed to the user, indicating that the content refers to a beta feature.

 #### Slugs & Aliases